PawelMarchel01/ML-algorithms-step-by-step-implementations/README.md

 ## 👨‍💻 Author
 **Paweł Marchel**
-💡 Contributions welcome!
-Star ⭐ the repo if you find it useful.
+If you find this project helpful, feel free to star ⭐ the repo or get in touch for collaboration.